-Maurice Georges and Ángel Luis Arias, the top officials, respectively, from DSNA and ENAIRE, the air navigation service providers in France and Spain, met today in Barcelona on ENAIRE's initiative to consolidate the agreement reached between ENAIRE and DSNA to improve the current interface on which the various air traffic flows between the Barcelona and Bordeaux air traffic control centres rely.
+Florian Guillermet and Ángel Luis Arias, the respective directors of DSNA and ENAIRE, the air navigation service providers in France and Spain, met today at the Barcelona Air Traffic Control Centre to consolidate the progress made to coordinate and improve the operating procedures for the cross-border airspace of ENAIRE and DSNA in order to improve the current interface on which the various air traffic flows between the Barcelona and Madrid Air Traffic Control Centres in Spain, and the centres in Bordeaux, Brest and Marseille in France, rely.

-Another goal of the meeting was to promote joint initiatives between Spain and France in keeping with EUROCONTROL's actions and which are intended to make the design and use of the network of routes between the two countries more efficient, in terms of additional improvements in the Barcelona-Bordeaux interface itself, collateral connections between the Bordeaux and Brest control centres and the Madrid Control Centre, and the interface between the Marseille and Barcelona control centres.
+During the meeting, the two directors reviewed and endorsed the joint initiatives between Spain and France, which are consistent with EUROCONTROL's actions and are intended to make the design and use of the network of routes between the two countries more efficient, in terms of additional improvements in the Barcelona-Bordeaux interface itself, collateral connections between the Bordeaux and Brest control centres and the Madrid control centre, and the interface between the Marseille and Barcelona control centres.